Emmanuel1246/shooting-NY/README.md

 # shooting-NY
-Shoting in New York City dashboard
+Shooting in New York City dashboard